oscarvargash/r_guideline_mapping/README.md

 ## Why using R

-Becuase R is code-based, "scripts" (lines of of code to perform analyses) can easily be saved and rerun.
+Because R is code-based, "scripts" (lines of of code to perform analyses) can easily be saved and rerun.
 For example, if you add data to a dataset, you can rerun your script and obtain an updated answer.

 # Setting up r in your computer

-Are is free, go to (https://www.r-project.org/) click on [download R] and select the link to [Oregon State University], which is the closest to California.
+R is free, go to (https://www.r-project.org/) click on [download R] and select the link to [Oregon State University], which is the closest to California.
 Follow the steps and open R.

 # Working with R